FHIR-Tech/FHIRAI/docs/DOCUMENTATION_STRUCTURE.md

 - [ ] Security implemented
 - [ ] Error handling in place
 - [ ] Performance considered
+- [ ] Documentation complete
+- [ ] Samples created
+- [ ] API docs updated

+### Documentation Quality
+- [ ] Uses proper templates
+- [ ] Includes complete metadata
+- [ ] Follows naming conventions
+- [ ] Cross-references maintained
+- [ ] Technical details accurate
+- [ ] Professional language used

 ---

 **🎯 AI Instructions**: Use this guide to quickly locate relevant information and follow established patterns.
 Always reference the specific documentation files for detailed implementation guidance.
-When in doubt, follow the `TodoItems` feature as the reference pattern.
+When in doubt, follow the `TodoItems` feature as the reference pattern. **Document everything** and maintain comprehensive audit trails for all changes.